Duke-Translational-Bioinformatics/duke-data-service/Docker.README.md

 Launching the Application
 -------------------------
-This project includes a shell script, launch_application.sh, which will bring up a running instance of the Application, and run all rake tasks required to prepare the application to work.
-Use this script to launch the application, and read on for how this scrpt works, and how you can utilize docker and docker-compose to develop and test the system.
+This project includes a shell script, launch_application.sh, which will bring up a running instance of the Application and its associated db postgres instance, and run all rake tasks required to prepare the application to work.
+Use this script to launch the application, and read on for how this script works, and how you can utilize docker and docker-compose to develop and test the system.

 Dockerfile
 -----------